Vimana: Ramayana

 Pushpaka vimana depicted three times, twice flying in the sky and once landed on the ground.

 In the Ramayana, the pushpaka ("flowery") vimana of Ravana is described as follows:

 The Pushpaka Vimana that resembles the Sun and belongs to my brother was brought by the powerful Ravana; that aerial and excellent Vimana going everywhere at will ... that chariot resembling a bright cloud in the sky ... and the King [Rama] got in, and the excellent chariot at the command of the Raghira, rose up into the higher atmosphere.

 It is the first flying vimana mentioned in existing Hindu texts (as distinct from the gods' flying horse-drawn chariots).
 Pushpaka was originally made by Vishvakarma for Brahma, the Hindu god of creation; later Brahma gave it to Kubera, the God of wealth; but it was later stolen, along with Lanka, by his half-brother, king Ravana.

+Valmiki Ramayana describes it was being "yoked with mule-like horses" (3-31-34) which are described as "ghost-faced mules"(3-42-7 & 3-51-15).

 Mahabharata

 A title of Uparichara was received by a king named Vasu after a Vimana (flying chariot) was granted to him by Indra, who was pleased with him.
 This chariot enabled him to wander (chara) above (upari) all mortals.
 The Vimana appeared as a crystalline entity in the sky.